Airi Miyabe

-Airi Miyabe (宮部 藍梨, Miyabe Airi) is a Japanese female volleyball player who is part of the Japan women's national volleyball team.
+Airi Miyabe (宮部 藍梨, Miyabe Airi) is a Japanese volleyball player and a member of the Japan women's national volleyball team.
+She is of mixed Nigerian and Japanese heritage.

-She participated in the 2015 FIVB Volleyball World Grand Prix.
-On club level, she played for Kinrankai Senior Highschool in 2015.
+Miyabe competed in the 2015 FIVB Volleyball World Grand Prix.
+At the club level, she represented Kinrankai Senior High School in 2015.

+She was also a member of the Japanese national team at the 2024 Olympics.